forwardemail/forwardemail.net/app/views/faq/index.md

 ## Can people unregister or register my email forwarding without my permission

-We use MX and TXT record verification, therefore if you add this service's respective MX and TXT records, then you're registered.
+We use MX and <strong class="notranslate">TXT</strong> record verification, therefore if you add this service's respective MX and <strong class="notranslate">TXT</strong> records, then you're registered.
 If you remove them, then you're unregistered.
 You have ownership of your domain and DNS management, so if someone has access to that then that's a problem.

 ## How is it free